cursorless-dev/cursorless/docs/contributing/CONTRIBUTING.md

 # Contributing

 Welcome!
 So glad you've decided to help make Cursorless better.
-Once you've learned how to [set up](#initial-setup) and [run / test a local copy of the extension](#running--testing-extension-locally), you may want to check out the [Cursorless API docs](api) to learn more about how Cursorless works.
+You'll want to start by getting [set up](#initial-setup) and learning how to [run / test a local copy of the extension](#running--testing-extension-locally).
 You may also find the [VSCode API docs](https://code.visualstudio.com/api) helpful to learn about VSCode extension development.

 ## Initial setup